p1ngu-ps1/potlabs-ctf/README.md

 Each collection entry in `index.json` should supply `basePath`, `title`, and a list of prompts referencing files inside that folder.
 At runtime the client fetches the index first, then hydrates each prompt file.
 If the index is missing the UI falls back to `assets/fallback-prompts.json`.

 ### Generate the Manifest from Folders
-During local testing (or before committing), regenerate `index.json` automatically from the contents of `services/frontend/public/challenges/`:
+During local testing (or before committing), regenerate `index.json` automatically from the contents of `var/www/potlabs-ctf/challenges/`:

 ```bash
 node scripts/generate_challenge_index.mjs
 ```

-The script scans every subfolder for `.md`, `.md5`, and `.txt` files, builds the collections manifest, and overwrites `challenges/index.json`.
+The script scans every subfolder for `.md`, `.md5`, and `.txt` files inside `var/www/potlabs-ctf/challenges`, builds the collections manifest, and overwrites `challenges/index.json`.
 Add this step to an n8n or Coolify pipeline so new prompts are always picked up.

 An n8n workflow template is available at `scripts/n8n/generate-challenge-index.json`; import it into your n8n instance to run the generation, add/commit the updated manifest, and push the changes automatically.